 Review products that help get rid of this problem (and if they don’t, link it to the products that do).

-Niche 3: Hair loss reduction/curing.
-Another HOT topic for which there are just SO many different products to review.
+Hair loss reduction/curing.
+Another hot evergreen topic for which there are just SO many different products to review.
 In this example, do yourself a favor and head over to Amazon and type in hair loss.
 See all the products that will pop up.

 Guess what you can do with all those products?
 Review them!
 Review as many of them as you can and believe me, this is not a topic that will ever stop producing new things so you’ll always have a consistent demand to review more things.